Sikandar Shah Miri: Sociopolity

 The overall economic condition was decent.
 Jonaraja remarks that the Goddess of Fortune found an abode in Sikandar — "the pleasure of [his] welfare elude[d] verbal description."
 A welfare state was installed; oppressive taxes were abolished while free schools and hospitals (Daru'l-Shifa) were opened for public use.
 Waqfs were endowed to shrines and numerous Sufi preachers from Central Asia were provided with jagirs and installed in positions of authority.
 Land holdings were allotted to vast sections of society including scholars, religious figureheads and the poor.
 The office of Shaikhu'l-Islam was established to provide monetary stipends and alms to the needy, pilgrims, travelers, physicians, scholars and other deserving people.
-Sharia was enacted into local law — music, dance, gambling, and intoxicants were prohibited.
+Sikandar was also the first Sultan to enact sharia — music, dance, gambling, and intoxicants were prohibited — and established the post of qadi for its application.
+He also began the imposition of jizya on non-Muslims.

-Suppression of Hindus
+Persecution of Hindus

-Jonaraja argues that Sikandar's rule terminated Kashmir's long-standing tolerant culture.
-So do Baharistan-i-shahi and Tohfatu'l-Ahbab, which note that Sikandar cleansed Kashmir of all heretics and infidels.
+Jonaraja advocates that Sikandar's rule terminated Kashmir's long-standing tolerant culture.
+So do Baharistan-i-shahi and Tohfatu'l-Ahbab, which note that Sikandar cleansed Kashmir of non-muslims.
 Sikandar is epithetized as butshikan", the "idol-breaker."
 Hasan Ali provides the most detailed narrative.

 Sikandar commenced the destruction of Hindu and Buddhist shrines till, in the words of Jonaraja, no idol remained, even in the privacy of peoples' homes.
 Jonaraja mentions temples at Martand (Sun God), Vijayesvara (Shiva), Cakradhara (Vishnu), Suresvari (unknown), Varaha (Vishnu), and Tripuresvara (unknown) to have been destroyed by Sikandar.
 Hasan Ali adds three temples at Parihaspore, the Tarapitha temples at Iskander Pora, and a neighbouring Maha Shri Temple.
 Pseud.
-J notes of a colossal statue of Buddha being razed and melted to produce coins.Afterwards, Sikandar's focus fell on abolishing caste system.
-All Brahmins unwilling to cede their hereditary caste privileges were taxed with Jizya.
+J notes of a colossal statue of Buddha being razed and melted to produce coins.

+Afterwards, Sikandar's focus fell on abolishing the teaching of Hinduism.
+All Brahmins unwilling to convert to Islam were taxed with Jizya.
 In contrast to Jonaraja, who mentions Sikandar's successor (Ali Shah) as having initiated forced conversions for the first time, Hasan Ali notes of forced conversions under Sikandar's tenure; he is stated to have massacred all those who had refused to convert.